2025–26 UAB Blazers men's basketball team

-The 2025–26 UAB Blazers men's basketball team represents the University of Alabama at Birmingham during the 2025–26 NCAA Division I men's basketball season.
-The team is led by sixth-year head coach Andy Kennedy, and play their home games at the Bartow Arena located in Birmingham, Alabama as third-year members of American Conference.
+The 2025–26 UAB Blazers men's basketball team represented the University of Alabama at Birmingham during the 2025–26 NCAA Division I men's basketball season.
+The team was led by sixth-year head coach Andy Kennedy, and played their home games at the Bartow Arena located in Birmingham, Alabama as third-year members of American Conference.

 Previous season

 The Blazers finished the 2024–25 season 24–13, 13–5 in AAC play to finish in third place.
-They defeated East Carolina in the quarterfinals and North Texas in the semifinals befre losing to Memphis in the AAC tournament championship.
+They defeated East Carolina in the quarterfinals and North Texas in the semifinals before losing to Memphis in the AAC tournament championship.
 They were invited to the 2025 National Invitation Tournament, where they defeated Saint Joseph's in the first round, and Santa Clara in the second round, before losing in the quarterfinals to UC Irvine.